supersecretevilcodingman/pre-assignment/java-project/documentation/notes.md

 - Searches for the directive try_files $uri $uri/ =404; in the NGINX configuration file.
 - Replaces it with the directive proxy_pass http://<minikube-ip>:30001;, where <minikube-ip> is the value of $MINIKUBE_IP.
 - Saves the updated configuration in /tmp/default.conf to test or review the changes before applying them.

+# Final thoughts
+I learnt a lot about provisioning scripts during this project.
+It was difficult and frustrating at times, but it showed the importance of having error logging throughout your script so you can locate an issue.

+As I used Terraform, I felt as if I've also grown more comfortable using it.
+It has easily become one of my favourite tools to use.